 Nui ü ṭif èzzarüm.

 Nui ü pat èzzarüm.

 He only has one foot. (normal)

-In general, the double meanings accepted in the standard language are those that aren't too ambiguous.
-The distinction in mho (boy/girl)friend, spouse is less confusing on its own than in pat shoe, foot.
+In general, the double meanings accepted in the standard language are those that are perceived as less ambiguous.
+The distinction in mho (boy/girl)friend, spouse is considered less confusing on its own than in pat shoe, foot.